-According to the website, the founder came up with the idea in the 1930's and was a ladies man...speaking to the name of the place.
-Fast forward to present day and you've got a sizeable deck, an indoor/outdoor bar and huge screens everywhere.
+The founder came up with the idea in the 1930's and was a ladies man, speaking to the name of the place.
+Fast forward to present day, and you've got a sizable deck, an indoor/outdoor bar, and huge screens everywhere.

 Additionally, its a place to orient yourself if you're new to town.
 Sit at the bar.
 The rotating groups of people walking in the door will provide casual socializing...while at the same time giving you a grip on what's going on in the city.

-Part of the theme of the place is "beautiful women" and you'll find them tending bar and waiting on the outdoor picnic tables.
+Part of the theme of the place is "beautiful women," and you'll find them tending bar and waiting on the outdoor picnic tables.
 As for music, its played through a jukebox via Touchtunes.
 And this is a place for sports fans.
-You'll find yourself getting into games you didn't come to watch because of the crowds enthusiasm alone.
+You'll find yourself getting into games you didn't come to watch, due to the crowds enthusiasm alone.

-The bar also has a "Big 50 Club" where if you drink through their list of beers, you get a wooden placard nailed to the wall with your name on it.
-You're right to suspect these enticements make the bar "dude heavy" and it did for awhile until liquor was introduced and now there's a few more ladies...especially on the weekend.
+The bar also has a "Big 50 Club," where if you drink through their list of beers, you get a wooden placard nailed to the wall with your name on it.
+You're right to suspect these enticements make the bar "dude heavy," and it did for awhile until liquor was introduced.
+Now there's a few more ladies...especially on the weekend.